nesa12/Food_Delivery_DataWarehouse/README.md

 # ER Diagram
 ![ER](https://user-images.githubusercontent.com/87229466/213368782-16720abe-6768-49cb-a570-4a5e436d78ff.png)

-**Refer the assignment report in Documents for more information.
+**Refer the assignment report in Document Folder for more information.